mpi-astronomy/mpia-python-template/README.md

 The `name` here will be the name of your package, it does not have to be the same as the name of the repository (as shown here).
 This will be the name used to import your package once installed.

 The `version` variable must be manually incremented.
-Do not set versions elsewhere in the package.
+There are only two places where you should set the version: here and in the `CITATION.cff` file (see below).
+Make sure you increment them both.

 As you develop your code, you will need to specify any dependencies.
 Add any new dependencies after line 28 in `setup.cfg`.